whblondeau/memoria-interna/background/historical_outline.md

 #### Premises of Industrial Civilization

- - *Human ingenuity is the ur-good in economics*
+ - __Human ingenuity is the ur-good in economics:__ The economic maxim that _all goods are substitutable_ logically requires a non-substitutable "primary good" that cannot be replaced.
+In physical reality, this is generally recognized as Energy; the Waster concept was _human ingenuity_, a concept of

- - *Economic "externalities" are not significant*
+ - __Economic "externalities" are not significant:__

- - *Industrial civilization has attained an historical phase-change that can be perpetuated*
+ - __Industrial civilization has attained an historical phase-change that can be perpetuated:__